KianBahasadri/bahasadri.com/docs/features/home/FRONTEND.md

 -   Message appearance animations (fade in, slide up, or similar)
 -   Heartbreak close button (💔) positioned prominently (top corner of chat panel)

+**Message Animation Details**:

+-   Each message should animate in individually
+-   Suggested animation: Fade in + slide up from below (translateY)
+-   Animation duration: 250-350ms
+-   Easing: ease-out or cubic-bezier for smooth feel
+-   If multiple messages appear in quick succession, stagger them slightly (50-100ms delay between each)
+-   User messages: Animate from right side (align-right)
+-   Agent messages: Animate from left side (align-left)
+-   Alternative animation ideas: Scale up from center, fade in with slight bounce
+-   Loading indicator for agent thinking: Pulsing dots or typing animation

 ### Chat Toggle Button

 **Location**: Part of `Home.tsx` or separate component